FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/n_active_active/shared_file_prereq_win/_index.md

     "title": "Shared file system prerequisites",
     "linkTitle": "Shared file systems",
     "weight": "190"
-}This section provides general information concerning the prerequisites for shared file systems for the following types of files used with <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> in a UNIX environment.
+}This section provides general information concerning the prerequisites for shared file systems for the following types of files used with {{< TransferCFT/transfercftname  >}} in a UNIX environment.

--   Transfer CFT data files: This refers to all files managed by <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> other than transferable application files (including database files), which are stored in the <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> runtime directory.
+-   Transfer CFT data files: This refers to all files managed by {{< TransferCFT/transfercftname >}} other than transferable application files (including database files), which are stored in the {{< TransferCFT/transfercftname >}} runtime directory.
 -   Transferable application files: This refers to the files transferred by Transfer CFT.

 ## Standalone installation